Many Germans with a migration background vote for CDU/CSU and AfD.

 What’s the difference between CDU and CSU?

-They’re technically sister parties.
-The CSU only exists in Bavaria and takes more hardline positions, especially on identity, homeland, and immigration.
+The CSU exists only in Bavaria and takes harder positions on identity and immigration.
 Nationally, they vote together in parliament.
 Their chieftain Markus Söder is famous for posting sausage porn on Instagram.

 Is the AfD really far-right?